henryoman/apex-arb/README.md

 ## What is this?

-### 🚀 ApexArb is a CLI arbitrage bot that scans meme tokens and attempts a round-trip swap (USDC → MEME → USDC) via Jupiter (Free or Ultra).
+### 🚀 ApexArb is a CLI arbitrage bot that scans meme tokens and attempts a round-trip swap (SOL → MEME → SOL) via Jupiter (Free or Ultra).
 It calculates net profit (slippage, estimated Jupiter fee, priority fee + Jito tip), applies DEX filters, prints candidates with beautiful log cards, and optionally executes live trades.

 ## ✨ Features